-Full TitleMulticenter Expanded Access Protocol of Allogeneic Epstein-Barr Virus Cytotoxic T Lymphocytes (EBV-CTLs) for Patients with EBV-Associated Viremia or Malignancies for Whom There are No Appropriate Alternative Therapies (Atara EBV-CTL-201)
+Full TitleMulticenter Expanded Access Protocol of ATA129 for Subjects with Epstein-Barr Virus-Associated Viremia or Malignancies for Whom There are No Appropriate Alternative Therapies (Atara EBV-CTL-201)

 This study is evaluating a treatment for lymphomas and lymphoproliferative disorders caused by the Epstein-Barr Virus (EBV) in patients with defined defects in their immune systems who have no other treatment options.
 The treatment consists of white blood cells called cytotoxic T lymphocytes (CTLs) that are donated by a healthy person, grown in a laboratory to educate them to recognize and destroy EBV-infected cells, and then given by intravenous infusion (through a vein) to a patient whose EBV disorder or lymphoma matches or partially matches the EBV-CTLs.